|

 do business.

-they are not particularly good at selecting broodmares or young foals.
+or even yearlings.
 Trainers often team up with agents to select down to a "short list" that they can quickly view in their limited time.

 The primary job of most agents is the buying and selling of horses, whether that be privately or via public auctions.
 Depending on their backgrounds,